 Deciding what to include in the screen space above the fold is never an easy decision.
-This is prime real estate, so it should be considering thoroughly.
+This is prime real estate, so it should be considered thoroughly.
 Spacing can be another issue once you have decided which items are most important to display above the fold.
-You don’t want to cram everything in to small areas just to keep things high on the page.
+You don’t want to cram everything into small areas just to keep things high on the page.

 Here is a list (in no particular order of importance) of some blog elements that you may want to consider placing above the fold.
 Of course, you will not be able to include them all, so you’ll need to prioritize.